Bi Luo Chun

 Every hand crafted tea is distinct in the movements used for it’s shaping, and the tea master’s hands will reflect those differences; for instance where callouses have developed from touching the hot wok or leaves.
 Bi Luo Chun’s curled shape occurs right after the frying process when the tea master will scoop hot leaves into his hands and roll them along his palm and fingers; resulting in callouses all along his hand.
 This is different from other traditionally hand fired teas, such as Dragon Well green tea, which will leave a callous along the top of the palm from pressing the tea leaves in the wok.

-Bi Luo Chun is one of the earliest picked green teas, normally near the end of March while the weather is still cold.
+Bi Luo Chun is one of the earliest picked green teas.
+It is normally plucked near the end of March while the weather is still cold.
 Tea pickers will dress in winter clothes wearing gloves with the fingertips removed so they can still effectively pick leaves.
 Mr. Lu is more often than not roaming around with his tea picking staff early in the morning to ensure the proper timing and quality for every picking.
 He will instruct them to closely inspect each individual bud waiting for the idea time, when the first leaf barely begins to separate from the full sized bud.
 Mr. Lu collects all of the fresh leaves from the tea pickers when they return for lunch at his house.
 He will then gently lay the fresh leaves along bamboo trays to allow them to dry for one to two hours, depending on the moisture in the air.
 While the tea is breathing he will prepare his wok for frying.
 Once the tea leaves have withered they have softened to the appropriate flexibility to the buds, without them being so crisp they snap the tea leaves are ready to be fried.